shwetasrivastava/Microservice-patterns/docs/README.md

 ### The 4 + 1 view model of software architecture

-- The purpose of each view are as follows:-
+The purpose of each view are as follows:-

-1) The logial view - Elements that are created by developers.
+1) The logical view - Elements that are created by developers.
 For ex. the class and pacakges.

 2) Implementation view - This view consist of the modules which represent packaged code and components which are executable and deployable.